-Figure 6: Figure showing polynomial coefficients as a function of frequency for the three polynomials of 8th order (top-left panel), 10th order (top-right panel) and 12th order (bottom-left panel) respectively.
+Figure 6: Figure showing polynomial coefficients as a function of frequency for the three polynomials of 8th order (top-left panel), 10th order (top-right panel) and 12th order (bottom-left panel) respectively for the median (MED) RRLL (= Stokes I) beams.
 The coefficients themselves are also listed in Table 1.